openl2m/openl2m/docs/code/switches_app/drivers/connector.rst

 ======================

 Switch connections are made via the **Connector() class**.
-The Django "views" in *switches/views.py* instantiate an object derived from the Connector() class.
+The Django "views" in *switches/views.py* instantiate an object derived from this Connector() class.

 .. image:: ../../../_static/openl2m-architecture.png